AI-Learning-Chatbot/AI-Customized-Learning-Recommendation-Chatbot/README.md

 # AI Customized Learning Recommendation Chatbot

-## 🚧 Work in Progress 🚧

-This project is actively being developed for the **Kathmandu University AI Education Innovation Bootcamp & Hackathon X Chunjae Education**.
-Please note that features are still being implemented and may be subject to change.

 ## 🚀 Project Overview
 Welcome to our project, developed as part of the Kathmandu University AI Education Innovation Bootcamp & Hackathon X Chunjae Education!